 Art Omi: Architecture

+The Art Omi: Architecture residency program is first of its kind in the nation, inviting 10 early- to mid-career architects from around the world to develop their work during a full two-week residency on Art Omi's campus.
 Architecture Residents are selected on the basis of their individual proposed project and portfolio.
-Residents receive individual accommodations and dedicated desk-space within the campus.
 Completed projects are presented in an informal critique setting at the end of the residency period, with visitors invited to see the proceedings.

 Applicants must submit and describe a project they wish to work on, on their own, while at Art Omi.
 Projects may be conceptual or practical, and may be an on-going or existing project that requires completion or a new design scheme to be initiated and completed by the end of the residency.
-Projects may not be client based nor directed.
+Projects may not be client-based nor directed.
 In all instances a visual presentation and a final work product is required.
 This may be in the form of drawings, maquettes, collages, digital images and the like.
-Written manuscripts and essays are not to be worked on nor initiated while at Omi.
-Each resident is expected to bring their own design tools, with some limited printing and up to $50 allowance for materials provided.
+Written manuscripts and essays are not to be worked on nor initiated while at Art Omi.
+Each resident is expected to bring their own design tools, with some limited printing and basic materials provided.

 All completed applications adhering to the submission requirements will be reviewed by a distinguished panel of professionals.
 Among the jurors will be practicing architects, architects in academia, and architecture curators.

-The facilities, situated on three hundred acres of open land, include include sixty acres dedicated to Architecture Omi, The Fields Sculpture Park and the Benenson Visitors Center & Café.
+The facilities, situated on 300 acres of open land, include 60 acres dedicated to The Sculpture and Architecture Park and the Benenson Center & Café.
 A large two-story barn, plus contemporary residence buildings designed with a vernacular reference to local farm structures, all surrounded by abundant perennial beds and expansive lawns dotted with fruit trees, completes the campus.

 Columbia County, and the nearby Berkshire Mountains, are popular destinations because of their historical, natural and cultural riches.
 From bird sanctuaries to summer performance festivals, presidential mansions to farmer's markets, the environs offer a singular blend of bucolic quiet and cultural stimulation.
 Staff and friends in the vicinity are often available for excursions of interest to residents.